yumh1/AgentNetworkProtocol/docs/did:wba server test interface.md

 To facilitate testing of did:wba, we have developed a test server with multiple HTTP endpoints for uploading, retrieving, and testing DID functionality.

+The test server's domain is `pi-unlimited.com` (it will be changed to `agent-network-protocol.com` in the future).

 You can generate DID documents locally and upload them to our server to create a usable DID.

 For example, if you upload to the path `https://pi-unlimited.com/wba/user/2i3dg4dtf908cde0/did.json`, your generated DID will be `did:wba:pi-unlimited.com:wba:user:2i3dg4dtf908cde0`.